MattPahuta/quizzical/README.md

 ## Overview

-### The challenge
+### Use cases

+- Start quiz state
+- Active quiz state
+- Scored quiz state

 Users should be able to:

-- Example: View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- Example: See hover and focus states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page

+Enhancements
+- Select difficulty (easy, medium, hard)
+- Track running score
+- Select number of questions
+- Select type of questions (multiple choice or true/false)
+- Select cagegory

 ### Screenshot